njoylab/helpmybusiness/README.md

 ### Firebase

-contains the static website generate from HUGO and the function that generate the geojson
+contains the static website generated from HUGO and the firebase function that generate the geojson

 ## Frontend